AhmedModi/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 3. Web servers handle requests and interact with DB.
 4. Monitoring agents collect logs, metrics, and alerts in real-time.

+3: Scale Up — README Content
+Infrastructure Overview
+We are scaling the system from the previous secured setup by introducing additional servers and separating responsibilities between components.

+Components Added
+Additional Application Server

+Why: To handle more requests and balance the load between application processes, reducing the risk of one server becoming a bottleneck.

+Additional Load Balancer (HAProxy) configured in active-passive cluster mode

+Why: If one load balancer fails, the other takes over automatically (high availability).
+This prevents downtime from a single point of failure.

+Separation of Concerns

+Web Server: Serves static files (HTML, CSS, JavaScript, images).

+Application Server: Runs backend logic (e.g., Python, PHP, Node.js).

+Database Server: Stores persistent data.

+Architecture Description
+Clients connect to a load balancer cluster (2 HAProxy servers).

+Load balancer distributes requests between two web servers.

+Each web server forwards dynamic requests to application servers.

+Application servers interact with a single database server (secured & backed up).

+Security & Scaling
+HTTPS is enforced on load balancers.

+Firewall rules protect database from outside access.

+Application scaling is horizontal: adding more application servers as needed.

 **Issues:**

 * **SSL Termination at Load Balancer:** Traffic between Load Balancer and servers is unencrypted.